Innovative business-thinking Eco Restore and their partners are creating a new vision of integrated landscape management in North Ghana.

 - Diverse farming system result in resilient rural livelihoods

-- Intensive, commercial food production zones for large-scale food (e.g. rice, maize, soya, sorghum) and intercropped tree-crop production (e.g. shea, cashew)
+Intensive, commercial food production zones for large-scale food production (e.g. rice, maize, soya, sorghum) and intercropped tree-crop production (e.g. shea, cashew).
+The economic zone is also where products of natural abundance are processed.

-There is a rich diversity of native tree species in the Sahel-Savannah Belt which provide a myriad of benefits.
-From nutritious food crops, cosmetic ingredients, natural dyes, fibre, wood fuel, livestock fodder; to diverse ecosystem services like soil fertility, filtering clean water and providing pollinator habitat.
+There is a rich diversity of indigenous tree species in the Sahel-Savannah Belt which provide a myriad of benefits.
+From nutritious food crops, cosmetic ingredients, natural dyes, fibre, wood fuel, livestock fodder; to diverse ecosystem services like soil fertility, flood control and providing pollinator habitat.

 Integrating the trees of North Ghana into regenerative parkland management offers incredible potential for soil restoration, improved local livelihoods and resilience against climate change.